sijms/go-ora/README.md

 > nclob       mapped to any golang types that can converted to string
 > ```

-> size and direction are required if the field mapped to an output parameter
+> size and direction are required if the fields mapped to an output parameter

 complete code can be found in [examples/struct_par](https://github.com/sijms/go-ora/blob/master/examples/struct_par/main.go)
 * ### Arrays
-> passing array as a parameter is useful in the following situation
+> passing array as a parameter is useful in the following situations
 > * Multiple insert/merge
-> * Associative Array you can find complete code in [examples/array](https://github.com/sijms/go-ora/blob/master/examples/arrays/main.go)
+> * Associative Array.
+You can find complete code in [examples/array](https://github.com/sijms/go-ora/blob/master/examples/arrays/main.go)
-> * UDT array you can find complete code in [examples/udt_array](https://github.com/sijms/go-ora/blob/master/examples/udt_array/main.go)
+> * UDT array.
+You can find complete code in [examples/udt_array](https://github.com/sijms/go-ora/blob/master/examples/udt_array/main.go)

-> multiple insert/merge
+> Bulk insert/merge will be activated when you
-> passing all parameters as arrays of same size will activate bulk-insert/merge.
+> passing all parameters as arrays of same size.
 >
 > you can also pass an array of tagged structure to do same thing.
 > complete code for bulk-insert/merge can be found in [examples/merge](https://github.com/sijms/go-ora/blob/master/examples/merge/main.go)
 * ### UDT
-* can be created inside oracle using `create type`
+* Created inside oracle using `create type`
-* `UDT` can be inserted or returned from database as structure
+* `UDT` mapped to golang struct type.
-* to use UDT you should create struct with `udt` tag then call `go_ora.RegisterType(...)`
+* To use UDT you should create struct with `udt` tag then call `go_ora.RegisterType(...)`
 * complete code is found in [examples/UDT](https://github.com/sijms/go-ora/blob/master/examples/UDT/main.go)

 * ### Named Parameters
-  * to use named parameter just wrap all you parameter inside `sql.Named`
+  * to use named parameters just wrap all you parameters inside `sql.Named`
   * if one of the parameters doesn't have name driver will switch to positional mode
-  * parameter name in sql will be for example `:pr1` and its value will be `sql.Named("pr1", 1)`
+  * parameter named `:pr1` in sql should be passed as `sql.Named("pr1", 1)`
-  * Named parameter is useful if you have one value passed in sql multiple times. parameter with its name passed to `Exec` or `Query` one time and use the name in sql many times
+  * Named parameter is useful if you have one value passed in sql multiple times.
-  * Order is not important
+  * order is not important
   * complete code for named parameters found in [examples/named_pars](https://github.com/sijms/go-ora/blob/master/examples/named_pars/main.go)
 * ### RefCursor
 > as an output parameter